Sanjay9923/AI-Powered-Chatbot-for-Customer-Support/README.md

 ## Project Contributor

-Sanjay.s — Developer and Project Lead
+Sanjay s — Developer and Project Lead

 Contributions are welcome.
 Feel free to submit pull requests or suggest improvements.